paladique/AzureSample-Guestbook/README.md

 [Guestbooks](https://en.wikipedia.org/wiki/Guestbook) are a way for visitors to a event or location to leave their mark, typically with their name and message.
 Around the late 1990s/early 2000s, digital guestbooks were pretty popular.

-This demo is a digital guestbook, that walks through different types of data, using the Azure Data platform.
+This simplified demo is a digital guestbook that walks through different types of data, using the Azure Data platform.

 ## How it works